Writers' Union of the USSR. Great Soviet Encyclopedia - Union of Writers of the USSR Maxim Gorky, first chairman of the Union of Writers

 – participation in public speeches (signing open letters) protesting against the persecution of dissidents.

-After the collapse of the USSR in 1991, the Union of Writers of the USSR was divided into many organizations in various countries of the post-Soviet space.
+After the collapse of the USSR in 1991, the USSR Writers' Union was divided into many organizations in various countries of the post-Soviet space.

 | |

-Separately, it is worth mentioning the attacks on Mayakovsky, which were voiced in Gorky's speech: he already dead Mayakovsky was condemned for his dangerous influence, for a lack of realism, an excess of hyperbole - apparently, Gorky's enmity towards him was not personal, but ideological.
+Separately, it is worth mentioning the attacks on Mayakovsky, which were heard in Gorky’s speech: he already dead Mayakovsky was condemned for his dangerous influence, for a lack of realism, an excess of hyperbole - apparently, Gorky’s enmity towards him was not personal, but ideological.